-With a last touch attribution model, 100 percent of the credit a conversion goes to the last view or click before a conversion.
-In the example to the right, the retargeted display ad would get 100 percent of the credit even though the customer interacted with your brand a number of times before converting.
+With a last touch attribution model, 100 percent of the credit for a conversion goes to the last view or click before a conversion.
+In the example above, the retargeted display ad would get 100 percent of the credit even though the customer interacted with your brand a number of times before converting.